hoan9x/IPC-in-Linux/01_unix_domain_sockets/README.md

 ### One-to-One IPC example

-This example demonstrates communication between one server and one client using Unix Domain Sockets.
+This example demonstrates communication between one server and one client using Unix domain sockets.

 Open two terminals:
 + Terminal 1 (Server): Run the server executable: